 Welcome and Communication Overview 3

 Roles and Responsibilities 4

 SUPERINTENDENT INTERNSHIP PROGRAM 5

 Timeline for Superintendent Internship 5

 Applying for the Superintendent Internship Program 6

 Timely Completion of Internship Program 6

 Internship Requirements 7

-Required Activities of an Internship 10
+Structure of an Internship 11

-Internship Supervisory Sessions 12
+Internship Supervisory Sessions 13

-Evaluation of the Internship 13
+Evaluation of the Internship 14

-Assessment of Competencies in Dealing with Diverse Students 13
+Assessment of Competencies in Dealing with Diverse Students 14

-Appendix A: Instructions for Logging/Tracking Hours 15
+Appendix A: Instructions for Logging/Tracking Hours 16

-Appendix B: Instructions for Completing Internship Evaluation 16
+Appendix B: Instructions for Completing Internship Evaluation 17

-Appendix C: Competencies for Superintendents 17
+Appendix C: Competencies for Superintendents 18

-Appendix D: Standard 2 - Required Assessments 23
+Appendix D: Standard 2 - Required Assessments 24

-Appendix E: ELCC Standard 2 - Curriculum, Instruction and Assessment Rubric 26
+Appendix E: ELCC Standard 2 - Curriculum, Instruction and Assessment Rubric 27

 Appendix F: Internship Application Materials

-Welcome and Communication Overview
+Welcome: Process and Communication Overview

-Dear Superintendent Intern,
+Dear Superintendent Candidate,

 Welcome to the Internship Program for Superintendents at the DePaul College of Education.
-The internship experience is an opportunity for you to develop, apply, and reflect on your leadership and administrative knowledge and skills in a variety of leadership situations.
+The internship experience is an opportunity for you to develop, apply, and reflect on your leadership and administrative knowledge and skills in a variety of leadership situations at the district level using the National Educational Leadership Program (NELP) Standards as a compass.